Different corporate structures

 In Federation of BiH, another public registry maintaining data on real estate is the cadastral registry, originally developed for technical purposes (to record land lots), which determines the exact area covered by particular land lot, etc., and does not maintain data on legal title to real estate and mortgages (if any), but indicates the possession status over the real estate.
 Since in some municipalities the land registry has been destroyed during the wars, the cadastral registry (together with written agreement and/or possession of the relevant real estate) is the conclusive evidence of the title.
 However, this is an exception to the general rule that any transfer of ownership over the real estate in Federation of BiH is effectuated by registration of the transfer with the competent land registry.

-The real estate purchase agreement is concluded in a form of a notarial deed before a notary.
-Typical elements of the agreement are: designation of the parties, designation of the real estate and the purchase price.
-The ownership is transferred based on a validly given statement containing explicit consent of the previous owner for transfer of the ownership (“clausula intabulandi”), which is usually given in the real estate purchase agreement; however it can also be given in a separate document, which must also be executed in a form of a notarial deed.
+The real estate purchase agreement typical elements are: designation of the parties, designation of the real estate and the purchase price.
+The ownership is transferred based on a validly given statement containing explicit consent of the previous owner for transfer of the ownership (“clausula intabulandi”), which is usually given in the real estate purchase agreement; however it can also be given in a separate document.,.

 Buyer and seller liability